MissBendy/Media-Corruption-Scripts/README.md

 -----------------------------------------------------------------------------------------------------------------------

+<ins>**Other Required Software That Installs Automatically:**</ins> $~$ FFmpeg, Chocolately, Nano or Terminal Editor

+FFmpeg is a multimedia framework that can check video integrity without errors spilling into the terminal. <br />
+It works reliably across video/audio codecs and containers.
+If FFmpeg cannot decode the file, the file is considered corrupt.<br />

+Chocolatey is software management automation for Windows that wraps installers, executables, zips, and scripts into compiled packages.

 <ins>**Cross-Platform Dependency Check:**</ins> $~$ Setup script will look for required installations across Windows, macOS and Linux.

 <ins>**Platform-Specific Installations:**</ins> $~$ Based on the platform (Windows, macOS or Linux) <br />